How Varicose Veins Form

 About EVLT Treatment

 Endovenous Laser Ablation (EVLT) is a minimally invasive office-based procedure which eliminates the need for surgery in the vast majority of patients.
 During the EVLT procedure, there is no need for general anesthesia or sedation.
 In experienced hands the EVLT procedure is well tolerated by patients and allows for immediate resumption of most day-to-day activities.
-There are several lasers and thermal generating devices in the market today.
-Dr. Kuefner is pleased to offer CoolTouch laser technology to his patient’s.
+There are several laser wavelengths and other thermal generating devices in the market today.
+Dr. Kuefner is pleased to offer the most comfortable laser wavelength technology to his patient’s.

-“The advantage of the CoolTouch technology is the minimization of post-treatment tenderness and discomfort.
-With the CoolTouch technology I can obtain excellent closure results with very little post-treatment discomfort.
+“The advantage of this laser wavelength technology is the minimization of post-treatment tenderness and discomfort.
+With this technology I can obtain excellent closure results with very little post-treatment discomfort.
 Most patients tell me they did not even require an aspirin.” – Dr. George Kuefner, M.D.

 Sclerotherapy is a popular and effective method of eradicating large varicose veins to very small spider veins.
 It involves micro-injections of an FDA approved medication into the abnormal veins.
 The medication irritates the lining of the vein and the vein wall.
 The veins are then compressed with a graduated compression stocking which promotes closing of the abnormal veins.
 Ultrasound is sometimes used to place injections under the skin surface precisely where they will be of the most benefit.
 Walking each day promotes healing.
 The veins are such thin walled vessels that once they are closed you cannot see them.
 The legs feel better because the blood is no longer allowed to pool and stagnate within the abnormal veins.
 Dr. Kuefner is one of the most experienced sclerotherapists in the in the United States.
 He uses only FDA approved sclerosing medication.To find out which vein treatments are appropriate for you, contact The Vein Center of Orland Park today to make your appointment to see Dr. Kuefner.
 (708) 460-8800